gowri1krishnan/gowri1krishnan/README.md

 ## Hi there 👋

-- 🔭 I’m currently a member of TEDxMVJCE
 - 🌱 Always learning, always growing.
 - 👯 I’m looking to collaborate on fun projects
 - 😄 Pronouns: She/Her